This fifth installment of a 7-part series about Domestic Partnership Agreements discusses survivor’s rights on death.

 Domestic partners may use definitions similar to those for the spousal elective share.
 Their agreement could provide for irrevocable commitments that the survivor partner would share in the decedent’s estate.
 These irrevocable commitments would stand, regardless of what a later will provides.

-The draft agreement could lay out alternatives for either party to consider:
+The draft agreement could lay out alternative provisions for either party to consider:

-Option 1 – provide for a partial waiver and release of property and estate rights and a specific waiver of any right to include the value of the interests in trusts in the elective share upon death.
+- There will be a partial waiver and release of property and estate rights and a specific waiver of any right to include the value of the interests in trusts in a partner’s share upon the other’s death.

-Option 2 – provide for a broader waiver and release by either party of property and other estate rights upon the other’s death.
+- Both parties will waive and release property and other estate rights upon the other’s death.

-Option 3 – provide, absent later different written arrangements, for specific irrevocable rights in the other party’s estate upon the party’s death.
+- Absent later different written arrangements, there will be specific irrevocable rights in the other party’s estate upon the party’s death.

 Related Blog Posts

 Read more about Florida Domestic Partnership Agreements: